Skip to main content

 • How do I use these resources with my students?

-Educator Guides utilizing NASA eClips™ related activities and educational best practices are available at https://nasaeclips.arc.nasa.gov/resources.
+Educator Guides utilizing NASA eClips™ related activities and educational best practices are available on the resources page.
 New educator resources will be developed throughout the school year to accompany the video segments.

 Awards